pervognsen/bitwise/README.md

 # Links

-Please follow on Twitch, YouTube and Twitter see when streams go live and when new videos are uploaded.
+Please follow on Twitch, YouTube and Twitter to see when streams go live and when new videos are uploaded.

 There is a Discord chat server if you have questions or just want to hang out and chat.